Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Abstract

 \section{Abstract}

-This paper investigates unmanned aerial vehicle (UAV) enabled Internet-of-Things (IoT) systems with a couple of multiple access schemes, where a rotary-wing UAV is dispatched to collect data from multiple IoT devices.
-Our goal is to maximize the minimum UAV data collection throughput from IoT devices for both orthogonal multiple access (OMA) and non-orthogonal multiple access (NOMA) schemes, subject to the energy budgets of both the UAV and IoT devices.
-1) For the OMA scheme, we propose an efficient algorithm by invoking alternating optimization (AO) method, where each subproblems are alternatively solved by applying successive convex approximation (SCA) technique.
-2) For the NOMA scheme, we first handle subproblems with fixed decoding order with SCA technique.
-Then, we design a penalty-based algorithm to solve the decoding order design subproblem.
-Thus, we propose another AO-based algorithm to derive a locally optimal solution for the NOMA scheme.
-Numerical results illustrate that: 1) the proposed algorithms improve the max-min throughput performance compared with other benchmark schemes; 2) the NOMA scheme always achieves no worse performance than that of the OMA scheme.
+This paper investigates unmanned aerial vehicle (UAV) data collection systems with different multiple access schemes, where a rotary-wing UAV is dispatched to collect data from multiple ground nodes (GNs).
+Our goal is to maximize the minimum UAV data collection throughput from GNs for both orthogonal multiple access (OMA) and non-orthogonal multiple access (NOMA) transmission, subject to the energy budgets at both the UAV and GNs, namely \emph{double energy limitations}.
+1) For OMA, we propose an efficient algorithm by invoking alternating optimization (AO) method, where each subproblem is alternately solved by applying successive convex approximation (SCA) technique.
+2) For NOMA, we first handle subproblems with fixed decoding order using SCA technique.
+Then, we develop a penalty-based algorithm to solve the decoding order design subproblem.
+Numerical results show that: i) The proposed algorithms are capable of improving the max-min throughput performance compared with other benchmark schemes; and ii) NOMA yields a higher performance gain than OMA when GNs have sufficient energy.